Anshler/poem_generator/README.md

 We trained a custom genre classifier based on BERT with the accuracy of ```99.7%``` to classify the correct genre before scoring.
 This would be helpful during blind test (where genre is not specified).
 For more detail, refer to our [vietnamese-poem-classifier](https://github.com/Anshler/vietnamese-poem-classifier) repo.

+The training code is in this repo.
 To train the classifier, run:

 ```
 python poem_classifier_training.py